The Gate Recovery Programme

 2️⃣ Preparation Phase (2 weeks) – We explore the root causes of your addiction from a mental health perspective.

-3️⃣ Structured Program (10 weeks) – Includes two one-on-one therapy sessions and one peer group session weekly.
+3️⃣ Structured Programme (10 weeks) – Includes two one-on-one therapy sessions and one peer group session weekly.
 Providing structured support in a non-residential setting that helps build coping strategies and emotional resilience.

 4️⃣ Recovery Planning – A clear roadmap for maintaining your recovery in everyday life.